google-marketing-solutions/vigenair/README.md

 #### 5. Rendering

 Clicking on the `Render` button inside the render queue will render the variants in their desired formats and settings via the Combiner service Cloud Function (writing `render.json` to GCS, which serves as the input to the service, and the output is a `combos.json` file.
 Both files, along with the *rendered* variants, are stored in a `<timestamp>-combos` subfolder below the root video folder).
+Users may also optionally specify a name for the render queue, which will be displayed in the "Load rendered videos" dropdown (see [Loading Previosuly Rendered Videos](#43-loading-previously-rendered-videos)).

 <center><img src='./img/rendering.png' width="600px" alt="Vigenair UI: Rendering videos" /></center>

 #### 6. Output Videos

 The UI continuously queries GCS for updates.
 Once a `combos.json` is available, the final videos - in their different formats and along with all associated assets - will be displayed.
 Users can preview the final videos and select the ones they would like to upload into Google Ads / YouTube.
 Users may also share a page of the Web App containing the rendered videos and associated image & text assets via the dedicated "share" icon in the top-right corner of the "Rendered videos" panel.
+Finally, users may also regenerate Demand Gen text assets, either in bulk or individually, using the auto-detected language of the video or by specifying a desired target language.

 <center><img src='./img/rendered.png' width="600px" alt="Vigenair UI: Rendered videos display with 'share' icon" /></center>
 <center><img src='./img/rendered-assets.png' width="600px" alt="Vigenair UI: Rendered image and text assets" /></center>